-- June August 2023: Present the Draft 2023 Public Participation Plan to Advisory Committees/Councils, Planning Directors Forum, RTPA Board of Directors, and to the AMBAG Board of Directors - June 14, 2023 August 23, 2023: 70-Day Public Comment Period - August 17, 2023: Public hearing at the SBtCOG Board meeting - August September 2023: Prepare the Final 2023 Public Participation Plan - September 21, 2023: SBtCOG Board of Directors will be asked to adopt the Final 2023 Public Participation Plan (if using AMBAG PPP as their plan) - October 11, 2023: AMBAG Board of Directors will be asked to adopt the Final 2023 Public Participation Plan
+- June August 2023: Present the Draft 2023 Public Participation Plan to Advisory Committees/Councils, Planning Directors Forum, and to the AMBAG Board of Directors - June 14, 2023 August 23, 2023: 70-Day Public Comment Period - August September 2023: Prepare the Final 2023 Public Participation Plan - October 11, 2023: AMBAG Board of Directors will be asked to adopt the Final 2023 Public Participation Plan

 The Draft 2023 Public Participation Plan is included as Attachment 1.
-Comments are due by August 23,2023 to Heather Adamson at hadamson@ambag.org.
+Committee members are asked to provide comments on the Draft 2023 PPP by August 23,2023.
+Comments should be emailed to Heather Adamson at hadamson@ambag.org.